vitalii-samoilenko/voicemeeter-deskband/readme.md

 ### Customization

-By default UI is animated with target 100 FPS (will be capped by monitor refresh rate if less and Windows message dispatch workload)
+By default UI is animated with target 100 FPS

 In case if you experience any issues or seek performance boost/power safety you can disable animations via registry key: